gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

     display.show(Image('11111:33333:55555:77777:99999'))

-| The code below shows a diagonal brightness gradient from the top left to the bottom right.
+| The code below shows a diagonal brightness gradient (dull to bright) from the top left to the bottom right.

 .. code-block:: python